-Vegan Saffron Toffee / Vegan Saffron Caramel
+Vegan Saffron Toffee / Caramel

-This is my base recipe, you can add and subtract spices and the cacao powder to suit the flavours you prefer and want to create for your toffee/caramel.
+This is my base recipe, you can add and subtract spices and cacao powder to suit the flavours you prefer and want to create for your toffee/caramel.

 Ingredients

-- 50 gram / 1,8 oz vegan margarine
+• 50 gram / 1,8 oz vegan margarine

-- 3 dl/ 300 ml/ 1 1/4 cups of oat-cream or any other vegan cream
+• 3 dl/ 300 ml/ 1 1/4 cups of oat cream or any other vegan cream

-- 2,5 dl / 250 ml / 1 cup of dark muscovado sugar
+• 2,5 dl / 250 ml / 1 cup of dark muscovado sugar

-- 1,5 dl/150 ml/ 8 tbsp light syrup
+• 1,5 dl/150 ml/ 8 tbsp light syrup

-- 0,5 g / 0,018 oz saffron (1 bag of saffron powder = 0,5 gram)
+• 0,5 g / 0,018 oz saffron (1 bag of saffron powder = 0,5 gram)

-- juice from 1 satsuma
+• juice from 1 satsuma

 Instructions

-- 1. Melt vegan margarine in a pot with a thick base on the stove.
+1. Melt vegan margarine in a pot with a thick base on the stove.

-- 2. Remove the pan from the heat.
+2. Remove the pan from the heat.

-- 3. Add saffron and the juice from the satsuma to the melted margarine and whisk together, ensure that there are no lumps and the spice is evenly mixed with the liquid.
+3. Add saffron and the juice from the satsuma to the melted margarine and whisk together, ensure that there are no lumps and the spice is evenly mixed with the liquid.

-- 4. Add oat-cream and whisk together.
+4. Add oat cream and whisk together.

-- 5. Add the syrup and whisk together.
+5. Add the syrup and whisk together.

-- 8. Lower the heat and let the mixture cook gently, it should start to bubble, reduce the heat if necessary.
+8. Lower the heat and let the mixture cook gently, it should start to bubble, reduce the heat if necessary.

-- 9. Stir regularly and pay attention.
+9. Stir regularly and pay attention.
 Once the bubbles become bigger and form much slower, test the mixture as instructed in step 10.

-- 10. Every now and then test the mixture with the help of a glass with cold water.
-Add a dollop of the mixture to the glass and if you can shape the mixture and the mixture holds to the shape you created, the toffee is ready - or let cook until the liquid reaches 120 C / 248 F.
+10. Every now and then test the mixture with the help of a glass of cold water.
+Add a dollop of the mixture to the glass and if you can shape the mixture and the mixture holds to the shape you created, the toffee is ready – or let cook until the liquid reaches 120 C / 248 F.

-- 11. Repeat the test until you get a result you can shape or a consistency you are happy with.
+11. Repeat the test until you get a result you can shape or a consistency you are happy with.

-- 12. Once ready, remove the pot from the heat and immediately pour the mixture into a tray covered with a baking-paper and let cool down.
+12. Once ready, remove the pot from the heat and immediately pour the mixture into a tray covered with a baking paper and let cool down.

-- 13. Once the toffee has hardened and cooled down, cut equally big pieces and wrap them in pieces of baking paper.
+13. Once the toffee has hardened and cooled down, cut equally big pieces and wrap them in pieces of baking paper.

-- 14. Store in a cool, dry and dark place.
+14. Store in a cool, dry and dark place.

 Notes